What is the Fixed Reference Frame of the Moon?

 4. The result should be 1737.400000, 0.00000, 0.00000 for X, Y, and Z, respectively, where 1737.4 is the radius of the Moon.
 If the report returns a different result, then you are using a different reference frame than the default.

-Note: this file is Read-Only and you need administrator rights to change it.
+1. Open the <STK install folder>\STKData\CentralBodies\Moon\Moon.cb. file.
+This file is read only for general users, so you need administrator rights to change it.

-1. Change the Central Body definition in the Moon.cb file from the MeanEarth reference frame to PrincipalAxes_430.
+2. Change the Central Body definition in the Moon.cb file from the MeanEarth reference frame to PrincipalAxes_430.
 To do this, comment out the MeanEarth line with a # before it and remove the comment marking on the FixedFrame PrincipalAxes_430 line by deleting the # in front of it.
 When you are finished, the opening lines of the Moon.cb file should appear as illustrated below:

 BEGIN Moon